-Within sixty (60) calendar days of the effective date of this Agreement, the parties agree to establish a statewide Safety and Health Committee subject to the provisions of the Agreement.
-The committee shall consist of not more than four (4) members representing the Employer and four (4) members representing the Association.
+The parties agree to establish a statewide Safety and Health Committee subject to the provisions of the Agreement.
+The committee shall consist of not more than four (4) LMC Safety and Health Members representing the Employer and four (4) LMC Safety and Health Members representing the Association.
 A specific priority responsibility of the Committee shall be to make recommendations to the Commissioner of the Department of Corrections not later than ninety (90) calendar days after convening and a formal report within six (6) months.
 This does not preclude continuing discussions and further recommendations subsequent to the formal report.
 The Committee report must be given serious consideration by the Commissioner of the Department of Corrections prior to the implementation of any policy on this subject.